 Perhaps my planner has turned into my best guide for the best discussions we have.
 Then, my notes help me become more organized.

 Most importantly, my recycled planner helps me a lot in remembering important events, activities, and tasks to be done.

 As for the outdated pages, I just cover the dates with colorful and cute Washi tape or quality Japanese masking tape.
 Amazingly, the pages of my reprocessed planner look really cool and trendy.

 But somehow, there are times that planners remained untouched and outdated because we didn’t use them for we happened to buy 2 of them in a year or a friend of ours gave one or two as birthday gifts.

 Fortunately, I love scrapbooking.
-It’s my great joy to create memorabilia and design pages to express my thoughts and to create a pic collage.
-It has been my practice during my college days and I still enjoy doing it until now that I am already a teacher.
+It’s my great joy to create memorabilia and design pages to express my thoughts and create a pic collage.
+It has been my practice during my college days and I still enjoy doing it now that I am already a teacher.

 In fact, I shared this hobby with my students too.
 But, I was surprised that most of my students already have their scrapbooks.
 So, I just taught them how to make it more creative and how to make events in their lives more memorable.

 Although you can post memories on Facebook, doing it manually on the beautiful pages of my reused planner is a lot more meaningful.
 Demonstrating memories on lovely pages really makes the past worth remembering.

 3. Use it as a diary